ElektraInitiative/libelektra/doc/decisions/boolean.md

 ## Constraints

+- needs to be string

 ## Assumptions

-- needs to be string
-- convenience plugins can convert anything to 0 or 1
 - type checker plugins can reject everything not 0 or 1

 ## Considered Alternatives

-- strictly only allow 0 and 1 (would move validation across the code)
 - only check presence or absence (no cascading override of already present key possible)
-- use as in CMake (would move convenience across the code)
+- use booleans as in CMake, which allows on/off, true/false, ... (would need convenience across the code)

 ## Decision

-Use, depending on what your default should be:
+Only the strings `0` and `1` are allowed in the `KeySet` for `type = boolean`.
+Everything else should lead to errors in checkers (in `kdbSet`).

+Storage plugins are allowed any representation as suitable.

+In the absence of the key, the default can be either:

+- default is true:
-- 0 is false, everything else is true (default is true)
+  `0` is false, everything else is true, or
+- default is false:
-- 1 is true, everything else is false (default is false)
+  `1` is true, everything else is false.

-Example:
+Example for implementation in C:

 ```c
 if ( strcmp(keyString(k), "0")) {/*true*/} else {/*false*/}
 if (!strcmp(keyString(k), "1")) {/*true*/} else {/*false*/}
 ```

-In the documentation it should mention that a bool is used and which is the default.
+In the spec/docu it should mention that a bool is used and which is the default.

 The type checker plugin should allow

-- non-presence (default)
+- non-presence (for default), if not required
 - the string "0"
 - the string "1"

-The convenience plugin should transform (it might be combined with a plugin that transforms everything lower-case):

-- "false", "off", "no" to "0"
-- "true", "on", "yes" to "1"

 ## Rationale